 In both cases the proximity is important; the further the attacking element is located from you or your house, the lesser its bad feng shui influence.
 This bad feng shui energy can lead to illness and depression for those who are exposed to it for a long amount of time.

 Si Chi, or low feng shui energy, can be found outside.
-For example, in the land where the energy of the human massacre, or overwhelming human tragedies, is still potent.
+For example, in the land where the energy of human massacre, or other overwhelming human tragedies, is still potent.
 It can also be found inside the buildings that have strong geopathic stress, for example.

 Si Chi is also present in houses with a lot of clutter, lack of order, as well as a lot of repressed emotions.
 Yes, houses do store all the negative energy that has been experienced inside their walls, that's why it is so important to have a space clearing session at least once a year.
 It is not hard to do, and the results are wonderful.